 MSAB has designed a complete forensic offering to provide law enforcement agencies with the tools they need to carry out criminal investigations more effectively.
-The forensic labs are able to focus on the most difficult phones while police officers and other users can police officers and other users can process the straightforward majority of phones out in the field or at the station.
+The forensic labs are able to focus on the most difficult phones while police officers and other users can process the straightforward majority of phones out in the field or at the station.